 The most serious was to build a giant factory along the shoreline adjacent to the village and the neighbouring historic villages of Puddington and Shotwick.
 A united effort by the residents of these villages raised almost £45,000 to fight the proposals at a Public Enquiry.
 The plans were refused!

 The village has many interesting buildings and features.
 The parish church (rebuilt on original site around 1721) is in a double-nave form and unique.
 Many of the buildings originated in the 16th century and are on the main road through the village.

-A dominant building is Burton Manor, used since 1948 as an adult education college, but now closed: the gardens, cafe and ateliers are open.
+A dominant building is Burton Manor, used since 1948 as an adult education college, but now providing offices for the Russell Taylor Group, a recruitment company: the gardens, café and ateliers are open.